AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-create-asset-set.md

 ---
 description: Creates a generic asset set with a raw set definition string to be published to an Image Server.
-seo-description: Creates a generic asset set with a raw set definition string to be published to an Image Server.
-seo-title: createAssetSet
 solution: Experience Manager
 title: createAssetSet
-uuid: 1e86bd37-511c-4c12-abfd-075053b86f78
 feature: Dynamic Media Classic,SDK/API,Asset Management
 role: Developer,Administrator
 ---